flekschas/jupyter-scatter/docs/api.md

 - `properties` is a list of string specifying for which visual or data properties to show in the tooltip.
 The visual properties can be some of `x`, `y`, `color`, `opacity`, and `size`.
 Note that visual properties are only shown if they are actually used to data properties.
 To reference other data properties, specify a column of the bound DataFrame by its name.

-- `histograms` is a Boolean specifying if the tooltip should show histograms of the properties
+- `histograms` is a Boolean or list of property names specifying if histograms should be shown.
+When set to `True`, the tooltip will show histograms for all properties.
+Alternatively, you can provide a list of properties for which you want to show a histogram.

 - `histograms_bins` is either an Integer specifying the number of bins of all numerical histograms or a dictionary of property-specific number of bins.
 The default is `20`.